SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/index.md

 handles requests from the terminal, such as display information, events, and possible input request from the terminal, such as a request to confirm that a receipt has been signed if needed.

 The second style is to act as a client only and then loose information from terminal such as events informing that a card has been inserted or removed or display information helping the operator to see what is going on.
-Transaction that need customer signing the receipt are done a bit differently.
+Transaction that need customer signing the receipt are under the hood done a bit differently, but have the exact same behavior as when using the default integration style.

 ### Synchronous methods